 So which is it?
 Do we still have laws to obey even though we are now under grace?
 Continue Reading

-I was a ballet dancer and instructor for over 15 years.
+I have been a ballet dancer for nearly 21 years and an instructor for 15 of those years.
 Throughout my time in the dance world, I learned a lot about what it means to be “graceful.”
 I can tell you from experience that grace is far more than beauty and refinement.
 To be a graceful dancer means to be driven by both elegance and self-control.
 Ballet dancers long to be magnificent and polished in their abilities.
 Their movements are defined by strength; yet to those watching, it appears to be effortless.
 Continue Reading